-These definitions are not intended to prescribe a meaning to others and may well differ from member organisations’ own definitions; however we believe it is appropriate for the Institute’s purpose.
+These definitions are not intended to prescribe a definition to others, and may well differ from the definitions used by members.
+However, we believe they are appropriate to the Institute’s purpose.

-- Provide members with a forum through which they can share ideas and knowledge through a network of contacts.
+- Provide all members with a forum through which they can collaborate to share ideas and knowledge.

-- Act to strengthen business leaders’ understanding of issues surrounding innovation.
+- Strengthen business leaders’ understanding of issues surrounding innovation.

-- Foster innovation focused collaboration between all levels of organisations.
+- Support collaboration across all levels of organisations.